-Public Libraries in Ireland are open to everyone.
+Public libraries are open to everyone.
 You do not have to be a member of the library if you just want to read something in the library, ask a question or consult a reference work (e.g. a telephone directory or a dictionary or an encyclopaedia).

 You will, however, need to join the library if you want to borrow books or other items or, in most cases, if you want to use the Internet.

 There are differences in the services particular libraries provide, depending on the size and location of the branch and on the policies of the library service.